vilhjalmur12/syllabus-2018/assignments/day06/README.md

 Go to the Jenkins console:

+- Create SSH credentials for Jenkins to use to connect to GitHub

 - Go to `create new project`
 - Pick `pipeline` project (If it is not available you will need to install the plugin)